Dyalog/Jarvis/docs/rest.md

-**Jarvis**'s REST paradigm was developed to make it possible to deploy your APL application using a REST API.
+Jarvis's REST paradigm was developed to make it possible to deploy your APL application using a REST API.
 REST APIs are more applicable when managing a collection of resources.
-HTTP-based REST web services, like **Jarvis**, use standard HTTP methods (GET, POST, PUT, DELETE, etc) to create, retrieve, and manipulate resources.
+HTTP-based REST web services, like Jarvis, use standard HTTP methods (GET, POST, PUT, DELETE, etc) to create, retrieve, and manipulate resources.

 There are [six guiding principles of REST](https://en.wikipedia.org/wiki/REST#Architectural_constraints).
 The degree to which you adhere to these principles is completely up to you.

-## How **Jarvis**'s REST mode works
+## How Jarvis's REST mode works

 ### You write an APL function for each HTTP method your service will support
 Rather than writing a function for each endpoint as in the JSON paradigm, you will write a monadic function for each of the HTTP methods that your web service will support.
 Your functions should reside in the namespace specified by [`CodeLocation`](settings-operational.md#codelocation).